openresty/lua-upstream-nginx-module/README.md

 `syntax: ok,err = upstream.add_peer(upstream,ip:port)`

-Add a server to back-end peers. if back-end peers is exist will return err and notes the peer is exist. it's suitable for ip_hash or round_robin and least_conn.
+Add a server to back-end peers. if back-end peers is exist will return err and notes the peer is exist. it's suitable for ip_hash or round_robin hash and least_conn.
 Note that this method only add a peer in the current Nginx worker process.
 You need to synchronize the changes across all the Nginx workers if you want a server-wide change.
 Please useing [ngx_lua_upstream_dyusc]()